-How to Grow Tender Succulents in Northerly Climates
+How to Grow Tender Succulents in Cold, Northerly Climates

 Resources and info for growing tender succulents in cold, northern climates.
 This is the handout sheet for attendees of my Northwest Flower & Garden Festival presentations. ~ Debra Lee Baldwin